-Cobb Salad features a bed of romaine lettuce, blue cheese, grilled chicken, a creamy dressing, and a lot more!
-This is the perfect salad that can be considered a meal!
+Cobb Salad features a bed of romaine lettuce, blue cheese, grilled chicken breast, tomato, hard-boiled eggs, all tossed in a creamy homemade dressing!
+This is a healthy salad with plenty of proteins that can easily be considered a full meal!

-It is a complete meal on its own as it has fiber, protein, fat, and carbohydrates.
-So, it is quite healthy and filling, too!
+To be honest, this is a complete meal on its own as it has fiber, protein, fat, and carbohydrates.
+So, it is quite healthy and filling, and can easily be served as a main dish.

 And, its ease of preparation makes it an ideal meal to serve a large crowd.
 So, if you have a huge family, then, this is a great option to include in your regular menu rotation!